About Us

 The SFA has offices in the UK and Ulaanbaatar, Mongolia, and a partnership with the International Cooperation Committee for Animal Welfare (ICCAW) in China.

 The SFA Cashmere Standard and Clean Fibre Processing Standard cover raw production and primary processing of cashmere fibre in Mongolia and China, while the SFA Chain of Custody operates globally along the full supply chain.
-We work across 15 provinces in Mongolia and 6 provinces in China
+We work across 17 provinces in Mongolia and 7 regions in China

 Members